Smerly/Timer-App-React-Redux/README.md

 # Timer-App-React-Redux
- This is a timer app built in React with Redux!
+ This is a timer app built in React with Redux